Updated January 2020 to reflect the SECURE Act changes

-Charitable decisions typically aren’t solely driven by a desire for a charitable deduction.
-Most of us make charitable contributions because there are causes or institutions that are important to us.
-Still, we all appreciate the deduction at tax time, and at the very least, we don’t expect our taxes or other expenses to increase because we made a deduction.
+Charitable decisions typically aren’t solely driven by a desire for a tax break.
+Most of us make philanthropic contributions because there are causes or institutions that are important to us.
+Still, we all appreciate the deduction at tax time, and at the very least, we don’t expect our taxes or other expenses to increase because we made a contribution.
 With those goals in mind, here are a few things you can do to ensure you are making your contribution in the most tax-efficient manner.